kitchensjn/tskit_arg_visualizer/README.md

     Whether to plot mutations evenly on edge (True) or at there specified times (False). (default=True, ignored) include_mutation_labels : bool
-    Whether to add the full label (position_index:ancestral:derived) for each mutation. (default=False)
+    Whether to add the full label (position_index:ancestral:derived) for each mutation. (default=False) condense_mutations : bool
+    Whether to merge all mutations along an edge into a single mutation symbol. (default=False)
 """
 ```